 Where to Purchase Supportive Shoes

 Note: shoes must fit correctly!
+Children grow quickly, and while it can be tempting to buy shoes that are slightly larger so your child can “grow into them”, poorly fitted shoes may not provide adequate support and can increase the risk of trips and falls, lower limb pain, and muscle imbalances.
 It is better to purchase a cheaper shoe that fits well and meets the shoe quality checklist (see next section below), than purchase an expensive orthopaedic shoe that is too big.

 Shoe Quality Checklist